AntirWiki/Antir/content/Holy Kingdom/Holy Kingdom.md

 > | **Government** | Monarchy |
 > | **Religion** | [[Antiran Pantheon]] |

-PUT A BIG OL MAP HERE
+%%PUT A BIG OL MAP HERE%%

 The Holy Kingdom of Antir is the largest country in [[Antir]], controlling the northwest and central regions of the continent.
 It is a religious monarchy, its leaders and the majority of its people faithfully serving the [[Antiran Pantheon]] of gods, especially Lumina, goddess of light.